Ryanb58/blackandwhiteboard/memory-bank/activeContext.md

 - Implemented basic drawing functionality with color selection
 - Added placeholder functionality for save/export features
 - Added MIT license to the project root
+- Created Vite configuration to output builds to the /docs folder for GitHub Pages hosting
+- Updated package.json license field to MIT

 ## Next Steps